naglissul/uni-testing/README.md

 Sorry for this informal type of documentation.
 But this was a mess.
 And I don't want to spend much time on it, cuz I have other more important things/projects to do.

 P.S. when setting up chrome driver, pay attention to versions.
 Both chromedriver and chrome should have the same version (take a look here: [https://googlechromelabs.github.io/chrome-for-testing/#stable](https://googlechromelabs.github.io/chrome-for-testing/#stable))

+# 2024-04-21 LAB2 - postman API testing
+Added exported postman collections for task1 and task2.

+Collection can be run with newman (npm install -g newman)